gianlucarloni/causality_conv_nets/README.md

 <img src="./car_bridge.png" width=200 height=200>

-**Intuition**: any causal disposition induces a set of conditional asymmetries between the artifacts from an image (features, object categories, etc.) that represent (weak) causality signals regarding the real-world scene.
+**Intuition**: any causal disposition induces a set of conditional asymmetries between the artifacts from an image (features, object categories, etc.) that represent (weak) causality signals regarding the real-world scene. --> Can computer vision models infer such asymmetries autonomously?

+[Terziyan and Vitko (2023)](https://www.sciencedirect.com/science/article/pii/S1877050922023237) suggests a way to compute estimates for possible causal relationships within images via CNNs.
+When a feature map $F^i$ contains only non-negative numbers (e.g., thanks to ReLU functions) and is normalized in the interval $[0,1]$, we can interpret its values as probabilities of that feature to be present in a specific location.
+For instance, $F^i_{r,c}$ is the probability that the feature $i$ is recognized at coordinates ${r,c}$.
+By assuming that the last convolutional layer outputs and localizes to some extent the object-like features, we may modify the architecture of a CNN such that the $n \times n$ feature maps ($F^1,F^2,\dots F^k$) obtained from that layer got fed into a new module that computes pairwise conditional probabilities of the feature maps.
+The resulting $k \times k$ map would represent the causality estimates for the features and be called **causality map**.

 ## Get started